ucb-ee192/telemetry-pub/README.md

 ## Changelog
 ### From Version 0.0 (Spring 2015)
 - Platform automatically detected by just including `telemetry.h`, no need to manually specify `telemetry-arduino.h` or `telemetry-mbed.h`.
+### From Version 1.0 (Spring 2016)
+- Added support for using RPC on the embedded side.
+Client code now has a command-prompt style interface, that filters out printfs from the telemetry stream cleanly.
+Command-prompt also allows user to type commands, and then send later to the embedded side.

 ## Quickstart
 ### Plotter setup